chungers/infrakit/docs/content/deploy.md

 ### Worker nodes

-As of Beta 13, the worker nodes also have SSH enabled.
-By default SSH access is not allowed to the worker nodes from the public Internet.
+As of Beta 13, the worker nodes also have SSH enabled when connecting from manager nodes.
+SSH access is not possible to the worker nodes from the public Internet.
 To access the worker nodes, you will need to first connect to a manager node (see above).

 On the manager node you can then `ssh` to the worker node, over the private network.
 Make sure you have SSH agent forwarding enabled (see below).
 If you run the `docker node ls` command you can see the full list of nodes in your swarm.
-You can then `ssh docker@<worker-host>` to have access to that node.
+You can then `ssh docker@<worker-host>` to get access to that node.

 ##### AWS